2991 Coordinator, Human Rights Commission

 About the Office of SHARP

 In 2018, the Board of Supervisors established the Office of Sexual Harassment Response and Prevention.
-The Office of SHARP shall have the authority to receive complaints from any member of the public concerning the manner in which any City department has responded, or has failed to respond, to allegations that the complainant-or a person under the care or custody of the complainant-has been a victim of sexual assault or sexual harassment.
-The Office shall promptly confirm receipt of all such complaints, and shall work diligently to assist each complainant in navigating their way through City government.
+The Office of SHARP shall have the authority to work with City department to ensure survivors of sexual assault or sexual harassment are treated with dignity, professionalism, and compassion by city agencies.
+The Office shall work diligently to assist survivors in navigating their way through City government.
 In particular, the Office shall work diligently to assist each complainant in contacting relevant City departments, and shall take all appropriate steps to encourage those City departments, including but not limited to the Police Department, the Office of the District Attorney, and the Department of Public Health, to respond fully and conscientiously to the complainant's concerns.
-The Office shall treat each complainant with dignity, professionalism, and compassion.

-The Human Rights Commission is seeking to hire a Director of the Office of SHARP to build out the strategy, infrastructure and systems that prioritize how survivors of sexual harassment and assault are harmed and what needs to be done for them to heal.
+The Human Rights Commission is seeking to hire a Director of the Office of SHARP to create the strategy, infrastructure and systems that prioritize how survivors of sexual harassment and assault are harmed and what needs to be done for them to heal.
 The Director will have the unique and important opportunity to lead policy and drive conversations with the potential to have national influence on institutional and societal responses to sexual assault, harassment and the resulting trauma.
+This office does not provide direct services.
+It is incumbent upon the office to have a strong relationship community partners and service providers in the sexual assault, violence and harassment and to be able to make referrals.

 The ideal candidate will have a demonstrated track record and ability to exercise the following competencies which are the most critical to the Director of SHARP role: